alextanhongpin/go-hook/README.md

         pass
 ```

-This is how a user might register his endpoint to receive subscription:
+This is how a user might register his endpoint at the **Registrator** to receive subscription:

 ```bash
 $ curl -XPOST -d '{"topic": "new_book", "callback_uri": "http://localhost:4000/receive-events"}' https://webhook.server/webhooks